kormang/react-navigation-helpers/README.md

 **Example: Handling status bar configuration with navigation**

-You probably already have most of these files.
+You probably already have most of these files and adding status bar handling is probably just a couple of lines of code, but here is more code for completeness and better understanding.
+**If you already have your reducer it is not needed for statusBarOptions to work.**
 If not, maybe this could help you configure react-navigation with redux.

 _RootStackNavigator.js_